 1. Know your expenses

 Even before you move into your new place, it’s important to sit down and work out a budget.
+This is where some options like the best budgeting apps can come in.
 You should include all of your expected fixed expenses like rent and utilities in this budget — as well as other things such as food, transportation, insurance, etc.

 When it comes time to pay your bills, make sure rent is always at the top of your list — you don’t want to get evicted for not paying your rent on time!